Energy transition: Influences

 Acceptance of wind and solar facilities in one's community is stronger among Democrats (blue), while acceptance of nuclear power plants is stronger among Republicans (red).

 The energy transition discussion is heavily influenced by contributions from the fossil fuel industries.

 One way that oil companies are able to continue their work despite growing environmental, social and economic concerns is by lobbying local and national governments.

 Historically, the fossil fuel lobby has been highly successful in limiting regulations.
 From 1988 to 2005, Exxon Mobil, one of the largest oil companies in the world, spent nearly $16 million in anti-climate change lobbying and providing misleading information about climate change to the general public.
 The fossil fuel industry acquires significant support through the existing banking and investment structure.
 The concept that the industry should no longer be financially supported has led to the social movement known as divestment.
 Divestment is defined as the removal of investment capital from stocks, bonds or funds in oil, coal and gas companies for both moral and financial reasons.

-Banks, investing firms, governments, universities, institutions and businesses are all being challenged with this new moral argument against their existing investments in the fossil fuel industry and many, such as Rockefeller Brothers Fund, the University of California, New York City and more, have begun making the shift to more sustainable, eco-friendly investments.
+Banks, investing firms, governments, universities, institutions, and businesses are all facing pressure from the divestment movement, and many, such as the Rockefeller Brothers Fund, the University of California, New York City, have begun to reduce their investments in fossil fuels.

 In 2024 the International Renewable Energy Agency (IRENA) projected that by 2050, over half of the world's energy will be carried by electricity and over three-quarters of the global energy mix will be from renewables.
 Although overtaken by both biomass and clean hydrogen, fossil fuels were still projected to supply 12% of energy.
 The transition is expected to reshape geopolitical power by reducing reliance on long-distance fossil fuel trade and enhancing the importance of regional energy markets.

+Oil prices and international conflict

+Higher oil prices are linked to fewer conflicts started by oil-producing countries.
+When oil prices rise from relatively low to relatively high levels, the expected number of military disputes between countries drops by about half.
+The evidence also shows that when oil prices are low, oil-producing countries are more likely to enter conflicts with other oil-producing countries.
+This suggests that the global shift away from fossil fuels may not automatically lead to more peace among oil-producing states and, at least in the short term, could even increase the risk of conflict.

+The transition away from fossil fuels may have complex security implications for major oil producers.
+Contrary to the 'pacification' hypothesis that suggests low oil revenue leads to peace.
+Historical data from 1960 to 2014 suggests that periods of declining oil prices are associated with higher rates of conflict initiation by petrostates.
+Consequently, the global energy transition may inadvertently increase the risk of regional conflicts among oil-dependent nations as they face long-term revenue declines.